alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 !!! info "Why does this pattern matter?"

     In recent years, many tools for improving and supporting the trustworthy and responsible development of digital mental health technologies have been proposed.
-One key advancement is the The Digital Technology Assessment Criteria for Health and Social Care (DTAC).
+One key advancement is the [Digital Technology Assessment Criteria for Health and Social Care](https://transform.england.nhs.uk/key-tools-and-info/digital-technology-assessment-criteria-dtac/) (DTAC).
 This form provides guidance on assessing four technical components (in addition to a contextual component):

     1. Clinical safety
     2. Data protection